-- Complete all courses outlined in Major Map to equal a total of 121.5 academic trimester credits. - Copy of current practice guidelines, emergency care plan and informed disclosure - Current NRP and CPR certification - Current membership in a midwifery organization - Pass all midwifery core courses with at least a B- grade and all other courses with at least a C grade - Copy of CPM certification - Minimum cumulative GPA of 2.5 influence innovative directions in the birthing care landscape as forefront contributors to best practice models, advocacy initiatives, community education, health equity, and evidence-informed care.
-Eligibility for the MSM program is as follows:
+- Complete all courses outlined in Major Map to equal a total of 121.5 academic trimester credits. - Copy of current practice guidelines, emergency care plan and informed disclosure - Current NRP and CPR certification - Current membership in a midwifery organization - BSM to CPM core midwifery courses cannot be acquired via MCU's portfolio evaluation - Pass the BSM to CPM core midwifery courses with at least a B- grade and all other courses with at least a C grade.
+Core midwifery courses are indicated in dark red font in the Course Descriptions section of this handbook. - Copy of CPM certification

+Minimum cumulative GPA of 2.5